zhujie358/ObjectTracking/README.md

 # ObjectTracking
-McGill University - ECSE 456/457 - Winter/Fall 2015
+Design and implementation of a real-time object tracking system.
+Please see `doc/report_phase1.pdf` and `doc/report_phase2.pdf` for project details.

-Development of a real-time object tracking system to be implemented on an FPGA.
+* `doc` - Project documentation.

-Phase I: Software Development - `sw/`
+* `sw` - Algorithm prototyping in MATLAB.

-Phase II: Hardware Development - `hw/`
+* `hw` - Hardware implementation of the algorithm in a real-time video pipeline.